vaastav/Fantasy-Premier-League/README.md

 ### Acknowledgement

++ rin-hairie for adding master team lists and merge scripts
++ ergest for adding merged_gw.csv files for 2016-17 and 2017-18 seasons
 + BDooley11 for providing top managers script
 + speeder1987 for providing 2018/19 fixtures.csv file
 + ravgeetdhillon for github actions automation for data update